 STEVENSON, JAMES PORTER

 George L. Crocket, Two Centuries in East Texas (Dallas: Southwest, 1932; facsimile reprod.
 1962).
+Archie P. McDonald, Eastern Texas History: Selections from the East Texas Historical Journal (Austin: Jenkins Publishing Company, 1978).
 Macum Phelan, History of Early Methodism in Texas, 1817–1866 (Nashville: Cokesbury, 1924); A History of the Expansion of Methodism in Texas, 1867–1902 (Dallas: Mathis, Van Nort, 1937).
 Walter N. Vernon, "McMahan's Chapel: Landmark in Texas," Methodist History 9 (October 1970).
 Walter N. Vernon et al., The Methodist Excitement in Texas (Dallas: Texas United Methodist Historical Society, 1984).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Jeanette H. Flachmeier, "STEVENSON, JAMES PORTER," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fst49), accessed December 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Jeanette H. Flachmeier, "STEVENSON, JAMES PORTER," accessed May 28, 2020, http://www.tshaonline.org/handbook/online/articles/fst49.

 Uploaded on June 15, 2010.
 Modified on January 30, 2020.
 Published by the Texas State Historical Association.